comeryu-max/tcp-timing-lab-02-throughput-illusion/README.md

 ## Serialization vs Throughput
 > Throughput drops.
 Serialization does not.

+*Observed in a dual-flow competition scenario — see Experiment Scenario for details.*

 A measurement-driven study showing that serialization delay is fixed while throughput collapses due to time discontinuity (packet gaps).

 ---